 After several months of training and refinement, Telefónica deployed Amelia as a real-time live voice-based customer service rep. “We put our digital workforce in front of our customers,” he explained.
 “Our customers pick up the phone and call a hotline and [are welcomed by a digital agent].
 We wanted to make it feel like a normal hotline experience.”

 Amelia’s success has inspired Telefónica to make digital labor a “global strategic transformation project for the entire company,” said Gomez Cid.
-This year, Amelia is being implemented in Brazil, Spain, Argentina, Chile and other countries.
+This year, Amelia is being implemented in Brazil, Spain, Chile and other countries.
 Telefónica is also building new use cases and roles for Amelia, including field support, telesales, B2B business enablement and RPA integrations.

 Reflecting on his experience working with IPsoft on the project, Gomez Cid said the process was positive.
 “The people were committed.
 They were very talented people.
 I would like to thank them for all the effort.”